Library Document Details

 Also, any travelers planning to travel to a country under U.S. government sanctions must clear their travel plans with the University Compliance Office to ensure that all government-required approvals or licenses are in place prior to departure.

-The Office of the Provost is responsible for procedures to implement this policy as it relates to students and employees accompanying undergraduate students on Class A or B Study Away or accompanying graduate students on Class A Study Away.
+The Office of the Provost is responsible for procedures to implement this policy as it relates to students and employees accompanying undergraduate students on Class A or B Education Abroad or accompanying graduate students on Class A Education Abroad.

 The Office of the Vice President for Financial Affairs and Administration is responsible for procedures to implement this policy as it relates to employees traveling internationally for any other UAB-related purpose.